Rock Creek, British Columbia

-Rock Creek is in the Boundary Country region of south central British Columbia.
+Rock Creek is a settlement in the Boundary Country region of south central British Columbia.
 The unincorporated settlement is mostly on the southwest side of the Kettle River at the confluence with Rock Creek.
 The place lies at the junction of BC Highway 33 (about 135 km south of Kelowna), and BC Highway 3 (about 32 km west of Greenwood and 51 km east of Osoyoos).

 Gold rush

 In 1859, gold discovered along the creek (after which the community is named) triggered the placer mining of the Rock Creek Gold Rush.
 By the following year, many substantial log buildings housed stores and saloons that created the earliest community in the Boundary.
 However, the prospectors' tents were strung out along the creek beyond what is now Rock Creek Canyon Bridge (13 km west), the most dramatic span on the Crowsnest Highway.
 To collect taxes on imports and royalties on exported gold, William George Cox was appointed gold commissioner and customs agent, and instructed to proceed to Rock Creek.
 In the interim, John Carmichael Haynes, his deputy, arrived in October 1860 to establish the first customs post outside the colonial capital of New Westminster.